Dealing with complaints about the PIRC

 Where we have identified the need for service improvement:

-• a named Heads of Department Group member should be designated the 'owner' of the issue, with responsibility for ensuring the action is taken
+- a named SMT member should be designated the 'owner' of the issue, with responsibility for ensuring the action is taken

 Publicising complaints performance information